JetBrains/kotlin-web-site/docs/topics/wasm/wasm-get-started.md

 [//]: # (title: Get started with Kotlin/Wasm in IntelliJ IDEA)

-> Kotlin/Wasm is an [Experimental](components-stability.md) feature.
-It may be dropped or changed at any time.
-It is available only starting with [Kotlin 1.8.20](releases.md).
+> Kotlin/Wasm is an [Alpha](components-stability.md) feature.
+It may be changed at any time.
 >
-{type="warning"}
+{type="note"}

-This tutorial demonstrates how to work with a Kotlin/Wasm application in IntelliJ IDEA.
+This tutorial demonstrates how to run a [Compose Multiplatform](https://www.jetbrains.com/lp/compose-multiplatform/) app with Kotlin/Wasm in IntelliJ IDEA, and generate artifacts to publish as a site on [GitHub pages](https://pages.github.com/).

 ## Before you start